0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {% include captioned_image.html url="/images/lfsr_schema.svg" description="A 10 bit LFSR, with taps at 0,1,2,3,9,0xa" style="width: 80vh"%}

 Note that the MSB is XORed with itself at the output bit position, which causes the register to be naturally truncated at its bit length each round, as any $$\text{'1'}$$ bit that reaches the output position will  be nulled.
-This is just an implementation choice since Python integers are of arbitrary length.
+This is probably just an implementation choice since Python integers are of arbitrary length.

 ### Linear equation systems
-The LFSR construct is linear - the state of the LFSR (and its outputs) can be represented as a linear function or combination of the previous state bits.
+The LFSR construct is linear - meaning the state of the LFSR (and its outputs) can be represented as a linear function or combination of the previous state bits.
 Practically - any output from the LFSR can be expressed as a combination (e.g. addition modulo 2) of some of its initial state bits, i.e. the **seed**.

-This means that we can construct equations to represent the output bits at any round.
+This means that we can generate equations to represent the output bits at any round.
 Given enough outputs from the actual LFSR, we can recover the initial state/seed value.
 Generally speaking - to recover the initial state for an $$n$$-bit LFSR, we need $$n$$ outputs generated from that seed.
 We can then construct a [system of equations][les-wiki] (same as the ones you were taught in school), where each of the LFSRs bits is a variable, and the solution is the initial state.